TechNikh/OMRcheckerWiki/User-Guide.md

 ```

 Now run `python3 main.py --setLayout`.
 The page should get cropped automatically and show a basic overlay of the template.
-Note that we have put `"orig": [0, 0],` which means the overlay will start from the top left corner.
+Note that we have put `"origin": [0, 0],` which means the overlay will start from the top left corner.

 <p align="center">
   <img alt="Initial Layout" width="400" src="./images/initial_layout.png">